GeorgeHernandez/GeorgeHernandez/Opinions.md

             - Damage to the environment, nature, animals, water, treasured sites, etc.
         - Social services
             - Some social services the U.S. already provides: primary & secondary education, public libraries, fire departments, police departments, the military, the Post Office, Medicare & Medicaid, some parks, emergency funding, transportation (via subsidizing highways & public transportation).
             - A society can be judged by how it takes care of its people.
-We have the resources to provide basic social services with [universal basic income](https://en.wikipedia.org/wiki/Universal_basic_income) or modular basic income.
+We have the resources to provide basic services with [universal basic income](https://en.wikipedia.org/wiki/Universal_basic_income) or modular basic income.
                 - Food
                 - Clean Air & Water
                 - Shelter & Utilities